TheMightyAmondee/Shoplifter/README.md

 Ready for a spree of petty crime?
 Just don't get caught...

-Any villager within 7 tiles of you when you shoplift will lose 2 hearts of friendship and if the shopkeeper or their family/employee catches you, you'll also receive a ban from the shop for the rest of the day and a fine equal to your current funds up to 1000g.
+Any villager within 7 tiles of you when you shoplift will lose 2 hearts of friendship.
+If the villager also happens to be the shopowner or their family/employee they will also fine you your current funds up to 1000g.

+If you get caught by the shopowner or their family/employee three times, you'll receive a three day ban from entering the shop.
+This is saved between days so be very careful.

 You can only successfully shoplift once per day, you're not that bad are you?